Chris Haslam (skateboarder): Career

+After it opened in October 1998, Chris trained extensively at the Richmond skatepark, located near Vancouver International Airport YVR.
+The park became his primary training location and he quickly became one of its most prominent skaters, known for his skill across both street and transition section of the park.

-Chris generously flowed product(s) new and used, to the Vancouver/Richmond locals and particularly to the younger kids.
-It only took Chris a couple of years to gain global respect and achieve a legitimate career; his stunning and technical skating at Vancouver's Slam City Jam (SCJ) contests won him the Best Trick at least once, with a one-footed BS Smith grind down a rail in 2001.
+In 2001, Haslam won Best Trick at Vancouver's Slam City Jam (SCJ) contests at least once, with a one-footed BS Smith grind down a rail in 2001.

 Haslam was a team rider for Daewon Song's Deca brand (under the Dwindle Distribution company), and it was with this company that he photographed his first ad, in which he was executing a '360-flip' (similar to a kickflip, but the board spins on two axes) on the loading dock of a warehouse.
 Haslam was a flow rider for the DC Shoe Company at the time.

 Following the demise of Deca, Haslam, alongside Cooper Wilt, was asked by Song to join Song's short-lived, subsequent board company, Artafact (it existed between 2002 and 2003).

 Around 2003 he joined Almost Skateboards along with fellow pro skaters, Song (Thrasher magazine's 2006 Skater of the Year), Mullen and Wilt.
 Soon after joining the new company, Haslam appeared in an "Either/Or" feature for Skateboarder magazine, in which he is photographed by the editor of the publication, Jaime Owens, from mirror-image angles while performing the same trick (the skateboarder was therefore required to perform the trick in both regular and switch stance).
 Haslam performed a trick called a "Salad grind" on the same handrail that was used by Guy Mariano and Jason Lee in the Blind video, Video Days.

 Haslam gained attention and popularity after the debut of the Almost: Round Three video.
 This was followed in 2006 by the video Cheese and Crackers, in which Haslam and Song showcase their miniramp skills in an abandoned Long Beach, US, warehouse that was formerly a methamphetamine laboratory.
 It also features Haslam and his teammate Cooper Wilt skating an offroad skateboard.
 Song stated in 2011 that during the filming of the video, Haslam performed tricks that he had not yet seen (at that time) on a miniramp.